impact-initiatives-hppu/innovation-automation-ideas/README.md

 - Please check existing issues before submitting a new one to avoid duplicates.
 - Provide as much detail as possible to help us understand and implement your idea.
-- Be respectful and constructive in your submissions and comments.

 Thank you for contributing to our continuous improvement!